lbke/ssr-theory/readme.md

 // In Next.js, this is currently limited to a list of URLs for public content.
 // Here, we also want to pre-render private paid articles.
 // When the user opens the page:
 // 1.
-An upfront server checks authentication, subscription
+An upfront middleware/server checks authentication, subscription
 // and set the right headers securely (X-PAID in this example).
 // 2.
 If the url params + headers are matching an existing pre-rendered
 // request, the page will be rendered immediately.